A-LIGHT-PROJECT/Light/README.md

 ```
 light26 file.light
 ```
-Specific version numbers will be at the end of each version released, such as LIGBUS 1 or LIGBUS 2.
-This is specifically for backwards compatability with other build systems.
+Specific version numbers will be at the end of each version released, such as light26 or light27 This is specifically for backwards compatability with other build systems.

 # Light bytecode